estin/pomp/docs/quickstart.rst

 For hook request before it executed by downloader or response before it passed to crawler in pomp exists middlewares framework.

-Middleware must be subclass of :class:`base.BaseDownloaderMiddleware`.
+Middleware must be subclass of :class:`base.BaseMiddleware`.

 Each request will be passed to middlewares one by one in order it will passed to